TITLE 77: PUBLIC HEALTH

 3) Only at an Associate Hospital, a commitment to meet the System's educational standards for ECRNs;

-4) An agreement to provide exchange of all drugs and equipment with all pre-hospital providers participating in the System or other EMS system whose ambulances transport to them;
+4) An agreement to abide by the system policy regarding the exchange of all drugs and equipment with all pre-hospital providers participating in the System or other EMS System whose ambulances transport to them;

 5) An agreement to use the standard treatment orders as established by the Resource Hospital;